gruntwork-io/terragrunt/docs/_docs/02_features/units.md

     ``` bash
     # Use absolute file paths on the CLI!
     terragrunt apply -var-file /foo/bar/extra.tfvars
+    # Or use the PWD environment variable to construct
+    # an absolute path before passing it to Terragrunt
+    # $ terragrunt apply -var-file "$PWD/extra.tfvars"
     ```

 - **Terragrunt configuration**: When using file paths directly in your Terragrunt configuration (`terragrunt.hcl`), such as in an `extra_arguments` block, you can’t use hard-coded absolute file paths, or it won’t work on your teammates' computers.
 Therefore, you should utilize the Terragrunt built-in function `get_terragrunt_dir()` to use a relative file path: